 5. Is doing placebo “medicine” what a health professional is supposed to do?

-Typical clinicians are largely misunderstanding what the placebo effect is.
+Typical clinicians vastly misunderstand what the placebo effect is.
 A placebo effect is a non-specific effect, which is largely uncontrollable, uncertain, variable, and short-termed.
 Our interventions should be better than a placebo effect!
 In a medical trial, the test medicine has to beat the placebo effect, to be shown to “work”, we should hold ourselves to the same standard.
+An often-ignored fact is that placebos do not cure but can reduce symptoms (Benedetti 2019).
+As health professionals, we should try to cure if it is possible!

 “It seem to me that placebo treatments ought to be paid, with a placebo payment” Dr. Harriet Hall, MD